 - Cleaning: There's really no need for chemical cleaners in the kitchen (and you definitely shouldn't use them in the fridge).
 Lemon juice and distilled white vinegar can become your best friends for kitchen cleaning: Lemon juice neutralizes odors, vinegar is an amazing disinfectant and sanitizer, and both are great degreasers.
 A spray bottle of undiluted white vinegar is a handy-dandy multitasker, and a little bleach and water can also go a long way.
 And don't forget cleaning yourself: Wash, wash, wash your hands -- after handling raw poultry, sneezing, blowing your nose, using the bathroom, petting your dog, the list goes on.
 Always use warm water and soap and scrub for at least 20 seconds.

-These are just the basics, of course -- for more detailed information on kitchen sanitation, feast your eyes on the links on the next page.
+These are just the basics, of course -- for more detailed information on kitchen sanitation, feast your eyes on the links below.